• Skip to primary navigation

 • The dark rich roux, seasoned with The Holy Trinity (celery, onions and green bell pepper) is easy to make

-• Garnish your Louisiana seafood gumbo with a little chopped green onion, a sprinkle of gumbo file and a side of french bread and call it dinner!
+• Garnish your Louisiana Cajun seafood gumbo over a bowl of white rice and garnish with a little chopped green onion, a sprinkle of gumbo file, a side of french bread and call it dinner!

 • Make a homemade dark roux or used a high-quality jarred roux